Binary dynamics from Einstein-Maxwell theory at second post-Newtonian order using effective field theory: Results

 \section{Results}

 Having computed all the diagrams, we can now construct the 2PN interaction Lagrangian.
-There are two contributions which we need.
-The first is the kinetic energy, which is obtained by expanding the matter coupling action, Eq.~(\ref{eq:sppkk}), to $\mathcal{O}(v^6)$ while setting all fields to zero.
-The final potential is obtained by summing each potential contribution from the diagrams. \\ The Lagrangian at 1PN order including kinetic energy term is given by
+Two main contributions are required: the kinetic energy and the potential from the diagrams.
+The kinetic energy is obtained by expanding the matter coupling action, Eq.~(\ref{eq:sppkk}), to $\mathcal{O}(v^6)$ while setting all fields to zero.
+The final potential is derived by summing the potential contributions from each diagram.
+Adding the contributions from all 2PN diagrams and including the kinetic energy term.
+We obtain the Lagrangian at 2PN order \begin{widetext}

-For the Lagrangian at 2PN order we need to add the further contributions found above; it is given by